dunamismax/bash/linux/ubuntu/_scripts/_template.md

-Please review the following Python script and use it as a reference template for all future scripts you generate for me.
+# Please review the following Python script and use it as a reference template for all future scripts you generate for me.
 The goal is for all future scripts to follow the structure, style, and best practices shown in this example.
-Let me know once you've reviewed it.
+You should always use Rich, Pyfiglet, prompt_toolkit and paramiko and any other libraries you need for the task at hand.
+Let me know once you've reviewed it

 ```python
 #!/usr/bin/env python3